Jump to Recipe

 There is something so good about blackening seasoning and seafood.
 Today’s Easy Blackened Cod recipe is one I make a lot for my family.

+I love pairing it with a sweet pineapple salsa and serve it with white rice for a nice bowl option.
+This cod would also work great in fish tacos or on its own with a side salad.
 There is a restaurant in town that is a fusion of Italian food and Cajun food and a lot of their dishes use a blackening seasoning.
 I often order their blackened seafood and knew I had to recreate it at home.
+I just love the hint of spice and warm, rich flavors in the spice mix.
+If you like blackened seasoning I also have this Easy Blackened Tilapia Fish recipe.
+If you prefer something with less spice try this black sea bass that is pan seared.

 Easy Blackened Cod recipe on white platter

-Why You’ll Love This Easy Blackened Cod Recipe
+Why We Love this Easy Blackened Cod

-• Easy Preparation: This cod is really simple to make.
+Easy Preparation: This cod is really simple to make.
 After you make your spice mix and prepare the cod you will quickly heat it in a skillet.
 I also offer an optional pineapple salsa recipe that is optional.

-• Versatile Recipe: It’s worth mentioning that the blackened cod seasoning would work equally well with other fish, seafood, meat and poultry.
+Versatile Recipe: It’s worth mentioning that the blackened cod seasoning would work equally well with other fish, seafood, meat and poultry.

 Easy Blackened Cod recipe ingredients